konaindev/React-Django/data/README.md

 (One possible side advantage of implementing our schema in TypeScript is that TypeScript is just JavaScript; in the future, I could imagine us actually using the definitions elsewhere in our front-end code, rather than just as a source.)

+In theory, the `data/schema/jsonschema/*.schema.json` files should not be checked in, because they are build products.
+In practice: shrug.
+Let's check 'em in for simplicity right now.

 ## data/dumped/

 Data that can be loaded with `manage.py loaddata data/dumped/foo.json`